South Africa's apartheid land fix withers in fields

 "If you are not in the market with the right product at the right time, you are not really going to make it," said Shadrack Moephuli, ARC's president and chief executive.
 "If all the role players are not there for you at the right time, and sequenced appropriately, you are likely to lose out."

-If beneficiaries can make their way through financing, seed purchases, planting, growing and mechanized harvesting, they often fail in finding a place to sell their product.
+If beneficiaries can make their way through financing, seed purchases, planting, growing and mechanised harvesting, they often fail in finding a place to sell their product.

 The window shuts quickly for success or failure with one poor harvest enough to bankrupt a new farmer.

-Some want the government to set up cooperatives to help the beneficiaries of its land reform program get better prices on seeds and fertilizers and share costs of agricultural machinery.
+Some want the government to set up cooperatives to help the beneficiaries of its land reform programme get better prices on seeds and fertilizers and share costs of agricultural machinery.

 Moephuli of the ARC says the government should keep costs down, too, when it buys land to redistribute and not rush to give it away to people ill-equipped to work it profitably: "Farming is not an emotional thing," he said.